networkx/nx-guides/content/algorithms/pagerank/pagerank.md

 The Pagerank algorithm is fundamentally based on the principle of computing Stationary Distributions of Markov chains.
 Our methods for computing stationary distributions rely on the assumption that the web network is a reducible and aperiodic Markov chain.
 However it may not always be true in reality.

-There maybe webpages that have no outgoing links, so all users will be absorbed into this state after some transitions (these are called sink states).
+There may be webpages that have no outgoing links, so all users will be absorbed into this state after some transitions (these are called sink states).
 There maybe two or more webpages linked to each other such that once a user enters, they get stuck in a never ending cycle and all users eventually end up cycling between these two states.
+Other configurations of states can cause similarly odd behavior.

 <i> So, how do we handle Markov chains that don't satisfy the required conditions?</i>